sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Installation.md

 ```

-If none of the dependencies have been previously installed, else:
+If none of the dependencies have been previously installed, please run:

 ```
 sh scripts/installation/complete_setup.sh